Australian Government Linked Data Working Group

 • We recommend using a desktop ontology builder tool to perform your modelling, such as Protégé.
 It will produce an ontology document in an RDF document

-• The latter can be generated from ontology files using a range of tools such as LODE.
+• The latter can be generated from ontology files using a range of tools such as LODE or pyLODE.
+It may also be delivered live, our of a Linked Data documentation application.

-• We suggest including a diagram of the ontology's main classes and relationships.These have to be prepared separately as most tools won't do it automatically.
-You can use CMap or PowerPoint (which is used for the EUDM ontology).
+• We suggest including a diagram of the ontology’s main classes and relationships.
+These may have to be prepared separately as tools like pyLODE won’t make them it automatically, but they really help with ontology understanding.